bsmith89/midas2-wiki/Operations.md

 # Build and push docker image for batch

-Follow the instructions for [managing container images in pairani](https://github.com/czbiohub/pairani/wiki#managing-container-images)

-The repository is called `iggtools`.
+Follow the instructions for [managing container images in pairani](https://github.com/czbiohub/pairani/wiki#managing-container-images) noting that the ECR repository for this application is called `iggtools`.
+Essential commands to push a docker update:

 ```
 docker build .